jonesd/docker-presentation/slides.md

 ## Orchestration

+---

+## docker-compose

 + Applications will typically be decomposed into more than one container
 + It is also common to have many instances of the same image running
  + Performance - spreading load across many containers
  + Availability - containers in different physical locations
 + How can this be accomplished?
- + Custom scripting that runs commands similar to we have already seen
+ + Custom scripting that runs commands similar to the example so far
  + Additional tool and configuration that specifies the runtime ensemble

-+ Docker provides a tool __docker-compose__ as the starting point for this
++ Docker provides the __docker-compose__ tool as the starting point for this
-+ There are many alternatives by third parties
++ There are many alternatives by third parties that build upon docker

 ---

-## docker-compose
+## docker-compose.yml

 + docker-compose.yml file that specifies the runtime containers
-+ All containers defined a single file
++ All containers defined in a single file
-+ Translates __docker run__ arguments into a single configuration file
++ Translates __docker run__ arguments into yml elements

 ```
 $ vi docker-compose.yml